Everything you wanted to know (and more!) about PyTorch tensors

 6x + y - 3z = -1

-We are looking for the values of x, y, and z that would satisfy this system
+We are looking for the values of x, y, and z that would satisfy this system.

-We create a 2D tensor A of size (3, 3) with the coefficients of the equations
+We create a 2D tensor A of size (3, 3) with the coefficients of the equations and a 1D tensor b of size 3 with the right hand sides values of the equations:

 A = torch.tensor([[2., 3., -1.], [1., -2., 8.], [6., 1., -3.]]); print(A)